 The golden rule is that it should be an autobiography, not a biography.
-Meaning that the owner and management team should prepare the plan with advice from advisors.
+This means that the owner and management team should prepare the plan with advice from advisors.

 This is an owner or management responsibility ... not a financial advisor.

-The financiers are backing he owner and members of the management team so they must "own" the document and the strategies and plans in it.
+The financiers will be backing the owner and members of the management team so they must "own" the document and the strategies and plans in it.

-Venture capitalists are suspicious of business plans which appear too biographical, so the plan should to reflect the company’s style and character throughout.
+Venture capitalists are suspicious of business plans which appear too biographical, so the plan should to reflect the company’s style and character.